 So, for example, you are guilty of mayhem if you cut off someone’s finger maliciously—even if it is possible for surgeons to re-attach the finger (and, indeed, even if they do so).

-Jeffrey is guilty of both Penal Code 459 PC burglary and Penal Code 203 PC mayhem.
-The burns on Kathleen’s breasts are a permanent disfigurement even though they will not be visible when she is wearing clothes.14
+Example: Jeffrey burns Kathleen’s breasts with a lit cigarette, leaving behind scars.
+Jeffrey is guilty of Penal Code 203 PC mayhem because the burns are a permanent disfigurement even though they will not be visible when she is wearing clothes.14

 The potential penalties for mayhem under Penal Code 203 are: